Hemang417/Hacktober-Hackathon-Decoders/README.md

 <!-- PROJECT LOGO -->
-<h1 align="center"> KRYPTON </h1>
+<h1 align="center"> DotCoin </h1>

-An online money management system with the aim of making individuals more aware about their expenditures and also to show recent financial news with a stock of choice to overview on the glance.
+An online web portal to show recent financial news with a stock of choice to overview on the glance.
 These are elaborated in the upcoming sections. <br>
 Aimed to cater young individuals the mission is to make financial literacy, an important part in everyone's life a common place so that they are financially aware.

 <br/>